softwareconstruction240/softwareconstruction/chess/6-gameplay/run-configurations.md

 # Run Configurations
 Testing Phase 6 is important!

-You’ll need to make an additional change to your settings to allow Intelli-J to start multiple instances of your client (you’ll still only need at most 1 server running) to properly test the websocket notifications.
+You’ll need to make additional changes to your settings to allow Intelli-J to start multiple instances of your client (you’ll still only need at most 1 server running) to properly test the websocket notifications.
 By this time, you should have already disconnected entirely your client from your server so that starting a client does not start the server automatically (this begins to be important now).

-There are multiple approaches for doing this, here are a couple of those approaches which we will go into more detail for:
+There are multiple approaches for doing this, here are a few approaches which we will go into more detail for:
 1. Allowing Multiple Instances.
 2. Creating Compound Configurations.